uio-carpentry/organisational/meetings/230623_board_meeting.md

 - The board discussed the distribution of roles in the board and emphasised that the role of the carpadmin at the library should be more defined.
 - The board discuss the importance of sharing information in the board and between the board and carpadmin at the library is important.
 - The board decided to have a meeting every second month, see item 9.
-- The board discussed the role of theto add a new position at the board, as communication officer, an extra member may also be useful for organising carpetryCon (see item 3).
+- The board discussed to add a new position at the board, as communication officer.
+An extra member may also be useful for organising carpetryCon (see item 3).
-- The board suggested decided to add an annual schedule of events happing all every year to the GitHub (an "årshjul")
+- The board decided to add an annual schedule of events happing all every year to the GitHub (an "årshjul")

 ## Item 2: Pre-/post-workshop survey